gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 6. Install the project's Node.js modules by typing `npm install` into your command line application.
 A list of these modules should be displayed after they are downloaded and installed.

-## Creating new folders
-To create a new folder for the site in both the EN and FR directories along with the basic files needed for a page in these folders you can use the new-folder script.

-To run the new-folder script by typing `npm run new-folder` into your command line application.

-The script will need the name of the folder, the English title of the page, the French title of the page, the English description of the page, the French description of the page.

-The script will create the json file for the breadcrumbs, an index.md, and the english and french folders.

 ## Running the website

 After cloning and installing project Node.js modules, type `npm start` into your command line application.
 This will tell Node.js to compile the project and turn it into a website.